Baidu video streaming unit iQiyi launches $2.4 billion U.S. IPO

 IQiyi, which will list on the Nasdaq, said it expects to use about half of the proceeds to broaden and enhance its content offering while 10 percent would be earmarked to strengthen technology.
 The rest would go towards general corporate purposes.

-Baidu owns 80.5 percent of the Netflix-like video platform and will continue to be its controlling shareholder upon completion of the offering.
+Baidu owns 69.6 percent of the Netflix-like video platform and will continue to be its controlling shareholder upon completion of the offering, iQiyi said.

 At the end of February, iQiyi had 60.1 million subscribers, over 98 percent of whom were paying members, it said.

 IQiyi saw its 2017 revenue jump to 17.38 billion yuan ($2.7 billion), a gain of 55 percent over the previous year.
 It made a net loss of 3.74 billion yuan.